lunarc/rviz_report/docs/rviz_desktop_report.md

  1. Wrapper script submits a placeholder job to a special desktop partition.
  1. The script then waits for a succesful job submission.
  1. The graphical application is executed using either a **SSH -X** session (non-accelerated) or a **vglconnect** session.
- 1. The PAM-module pam_slurm will check if user is allowed on the node.
+ 1. The PAM-module **pam_slurm** will check if user is allowed on the node.
- 1. The PAM-module pam_exec with a custom script will add session to the running SLURM job.
+ 1. The PAM-module **pam_exec** with a custom script will add session to the running SLURM job.
  1. The script waits for successful termination.

+## User interface for launching graphical applications through SLURM

+Ideally using SLURM for this should be as transparent for the user as possible.
+To achieve this, a special wrapper script have been developed that provides a configurable user interface for the user to select walltime, memory and gpu requirements.
+The script will be used in conjunction with a desktop shortcut.
+The following bash-script shows how MATLAB can be launched through SLURM using this approach.

+    gfxlaunch --count 1 --vgl --partition geforce --cmd 'vglrun /sw/pkg/MATLAB/R2015b/bin/matlab -c /sw/pkg/MATLAB/R2015b/licenses/network.lic' --title 'MATLAB (SLURM/VGL)'

+The script gfxlaunch can be configured using switches.
+The following list describes the main switches:

+ * **--count [number of cpus]**

+   The number of cpu:s (cores) to use for the application.

+ * **--vgl**

+   Switch activating VirtualGL support when launching the application (vglconnect)

+ * **--partition [name]**

+   The partition to submit the job to.

+ * **--cmd [cmd to execute]**

+   The command to start the application. if --vgl is used the application must be started with **vglrun**

+ * **--title [window title]

+   Sets the title of the user interface displayed for the user.